SamuelSlavka/secure-messenger/README.md

-# Web app with authentication
+# Private messaaging web app
-using SSL and nginx revese proxy
+using Ethereum blockchain for authentication and integrity checking.

 #### Dependencies:
   docker-compose <br>